Gaya/redux-listeners/README.md

 ## Who needs this?

-For those who want to listen to actions dispatched on the Redux store and act upon them.
+For those who want to listen in on actions dispatched to the Redux store.

-Includes the store's dispatch to execute actions when a listener is fired.
+Includes the store's dispatch method to dispatch new actions after a listener is fired.

+Much like `redux-saga`, but a way more toned down implementation which also allows for `async/await`.

 ## Example